padilha/goatools/README.md

 * `test_type='under'`, which tests for under-representation of GO-terms;
 * `test_type='both'`, which tests for both (over-representation and under-representation);

-The remaining of the package is the standard `goatools` code.
+The remaining of the package is the original `goatools` code.
 ____

 # Tools for Gene Ontology